lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Order confirmation**

-   Once the user has placed an order successfully, they will be redirected to an order confirmation page that displays summary of the order, contact details and delivery information provided.
-The user will also be sent a confirmation email with details about their order.
+   Once users have placed an order successfully, they will be redirected to an order confirmation page that displays summary of the order, contact details and delivery information provided.
+Users will also be sent a confirmation email with details for their order.

    ![order confirmation](screenshots/checkout-success.png)